CSSS/git-tutorial/README.md

 If you screwed up your latest commit message, you can change it with `git commit --amend`.

-However we're going to completely delete the commit you just made.
 Remember `HEAD` from *Learn Git Branching*?
-Here are two handy commands:
+To completely delete the commit you just made, here are two handy commands:

 * `git reset --hard HEAD`: Deletes all your *current* uncommitted changes.
 * `git reset --hard HEAD^`: Deletes your latest commit.